canonical/certification-docs/drafts/Self-Test_Guide-18.04.rst

             tests to run
       :width: 100%

 #.
-Select the *16.04 server certification full* item and deselect the other
+Select the *16.04 server certification full* item by using the arrow
-   items.
-(These other test plans exist to enable easy re-running of subsets of tests that often fail in some environments or to run tests on Ubuntu 14.04.)
+   keys and then pressing Spacebar.
+(The other test plans exist to enable easy re-running of subsets of tests that often fail in some environments or to run tests on Ubuntu 14.04.)

 #.
-Use the arrow keys to highlight the *<OK>* option and then press
-   Enter.
+Press Enter to move on to the test selection screen.

 #.
 After a few seconds, a test selection screen will appear, as shown
    below.
 You should ordinarily leave all the tests selected.
 (Tests that